xsudoxx/HackSentry/README.md

 <h1 align="center">HackSentry</h1>

-HackSentry is a Python script designed to analyze and test the security of URLs and domains.
-It performs various checks and manipulations on the provided URLs, allowing users to monitor their accessibility and status codes.
-The script is particularly useful for security analysts and penetration testers.
+HackSentry is a Python script specifically designed to enhance the capabilities of purple teams in analyzing and testing the security of URLs and domains.
+The script empowers security analysts and penetration testers to identify potential vulnerabilities in web applications by performing various checks and manipulations on the provided URLs.
+By monitoring accessibility and tracking status codes, HackSentry offers critical insights to bolster the defense of your network.

 <p align="center" style="font-family: Arial, sans-serif; color: #333;">
   <span style="font-size: 96px; font-weight: bold;">Visitor Count:</span>